shizuku198411/Rk-C/README.md

 QEMU_TAP_IF=tap0
 ```

-The guest creates default static network settings if `/etc/interface.conf` and
+The guest default network settings are:
-`/etc/resolve.conf` are missing:

 ```text
 guest IP:    10.0.1.10